This document has been produced by Primary Teaching Services Limited, www.primaryteaching.co.uk, a website offering a mail order service to customers.

 These requests shall be passed to the DPO to handle.
 When handling these requests, a response must be made to the data subject within one month.
 The requests must be recorded and monitored and the process from the Subject Rectification Request Procedure should be followed.

-Under GDPR data subjects may request that any information held on them is deleted or removed, and any third parties who process or use that data must also comply with the request.
+Under GDPR data subjects may request that any information held on them be deleted or removed, and any third parties who process or use that data must also comply with the request.
 An erasure request can only be refused if an exemption applies.

 These requests shall be passed to the DPO to handle.
 When handling these requests, a response must be made to the data subject within one month.
 The requests must be recorded and monitored and the process from the Subject Erasure Request Procedure should be followed.